apache/pulsar/site2/docs/functions-api.md

 ### Getting started

-Regardless of which [deployment mode](functions-deploying.md) you're using, 'pulsar-client' python library has to installed on any machine that's running Pulsar Functions written in Python:
+Regardless of which [deployment mode](functions-deploying.md) you're using, 'pulsar-client' python library has to installed on any machine that's running Pulsar Functions written in Python.

 That could be your local machine for [local run mode](functions-deploying.md#local-run-mode) or a machine running a Pulsar [broker](reference-terminology.md#broker) for [cluster mode](functions-deploying.md#cluster-mode).
 To install those libraries using pip: